danielvillahermosadominguez/shopping_list_vue/logbook.md

 - change in the name of the test folder: __tests__
 - refactoring of acceptance tests
 - refactoring of component tests
+- Factory for the fixture
+- Factory for the AppService
+- Load several configurations for acceptance tests

 -Next steps are:
   - flacky tests again after refactoring.
 I removed some unnecesary asserts
   - Validation in edit form doesn't work the style
   - Fix fields for the Table.
 The fields are adapted to the text and it is strange
   - Writing the readme and conclusions after the first feature.  + remember to include:
     - flush
+  - Increase the coverage for some classes.
+(Utilities and fixtures).
 - Parking lot:
   - resources for text in front (multilanguage)
   - ViewModel pattern.